Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 - Calendar: Include a visual calendar that shows the availability of each resource each week.
 Including off days, and planned vacations is a good idea.

-- Source: Specify which team, office, and location the resource is based out of.
+- Source: Specify which team, office, and location the resource is based on.
 If the resource is contracted, specify the source and type of resource (full-time/part-time).

 All this obviously requires a lot of effort.
 Which brings up the question - why should you even bother with resource planning?